 This Constitution will be submitted to referendum.
-It will be registered and published, in French and in Arabic, in the Journal officiel de la République de Djibouti [Official Gazette of the Republic of Djibouti], the text in French will prevail [foi].
+It will be registered and published, in French and in Arabic, in the Official Gazette of the Republic of Djibouti, the text in French will prevail.

 The present Constitution will enter into force and will be executed as the Constitution of the Republic within the thirty days of its approval by referendum.